 - The School District has had a security audit/assessment of all school buildings conducted by the New York State Police Department in conjunction with our Building-Level Emergency Response Team. - Visitors to the building will be questioned prior to entry into the building as to their business and if they have an appointment.
 If there is any question the building principal will be consulted.
-If this has been confirmed they will be admitted to the building where they will sign-in and be escorted to their destination. - Visitor badge/sign-in procedures we utilize a yellow/red pass badge system.
-Upon entry into the building the visitor must show photo identification; then receives a red badge and is escorted to the main office.
-At the main office the person receives a yellow badge and is accompanied to their destination.
-Anyone in the building without a badge or with a red badge would be immediately questioned by building staff and the Security Director would be informed. - Video surveillance closed-circuit TV security. - On-going security audits. - We will employ any other methods deemed necessary and constantly review our current practices.
+If this has been confirmed they will be admitted to the building where they will sign-in and be escorted to their destination. - Visitor badge/sign-in procedures Upon entry into the building the visitor must show photo identification; then receives a visitors badge.
+Anyone in the building without a visitors badge would be immediately questioned by building staff and the Security Director would be informed. - Video surveillance closed-circuit TV security. - On-going security audits. - We will employ any other methods deemed necessary and constantly review our current practices.